crate/cratedb-guide/docs/admin/monitoring/prometheus-grafana.md

 ## Alternative implementations

-If you decide to build your own dashboard or use an entirely different monitoring approach, we recommend still covering similar metrics as discussed in this article.
+Build your own dashboard or use an entirely different monitoring approach while still covering similar metrics discussed in this article.
 The list below is a good starting point for troubleshooting most operational issues.

 * CrateDB metrics (with example Prometheus queries based on the Crate JMX HTTP Exporter)